caoyunkang/Segment-Any-Anomaly/README.md

 ## :fire:What's New

+- We have added a [Huggingface demo](https://huggingface.co/spaces/Caoyunkang/Segment-Any-Anomaly).
+Enjoy it~
 - We have updated the [colab demo](https://colab.research.google.com/drive/12Sh0j92YYmTa0oIuSEWWpPBCpIwCSVhz?usp=sharing).
 Enjoy it~
 - We have updated this repository for SAA+.
 - We have published [Segment Any Anomaly without Training via Hybrid Prompt Regularization, SAA+](http://arxiv.org/abs/2305.10724).